steentottrup/CQS/README.md

 According to CQS, every method should either be a command that performs an action, or a query that returns data to the caller, but not both.

 If you need to validate your commands or queries or check for permissions, Ncqs will handle that too, automatically.
-As per CQS, NCqs does not allow commands to return any data, so if any validation or permission check fail, an exception ill be thrown.
+As per CQS, NCqs does not allow commands to return any data, so if any validation or permission check fail, an exception will be thrown.

 # NCqs with Ninject

 An implementation using Ninject for dependency injection is included.

-Included is implementations for a 创CommandDispatcher创 and a 创QueryDispatcher创.
+Included is implementations for a ```CommandDispatcher``` and a ```QueryDispatcher```.

-Extension methods for the 创IKernelConfiguration创 interface are also included, for binding query and command handlers, and if used, validators and permission checks.
+Extension methods for the ```KernelConfiguration``` interface are also included, for binding query and command handlers, and if used, validators and permission checks.

 ###### Validation
 ```